-We had outstanding long-term debt of \$5.7 billion and \$5.2 billion, including the current portions of \$5 million and \$12 million, at December 31, 2021 and December 31, 2020, respectively.
+We had outstanding long-term debt of \$6.0 billion and \$5.7 billion, including the current portions of \$1 million and \$5 million, at December 31, 2022 and December 31, 2021, respectively.

-On September 5, 2019, in connection with our repurchase and settlement of the outstanding principal amount of 2.00% senior convertible notes due 2020 issued to Silver Lake Partners, we entered into an agreement with Silver Lake Partners to issue \$1.0 billion of 1.75% senior convertible notes which mature in September 2024 (the "Senior Convertible Notes").
+On September 5, 2019, we entered into an agreement with Silver Lake Partners to issue \$1.0 billion of 1.75% senior convertible notes which mature in September 2024 (the "Senior Convertible Notes").
 Interest on these notes is payable semiannually.
 The Senior Notes became fully convertible on September 5, 2021.
-The notes are convertible based on a conversion rate of 4.9140 per \$1,000 principal amount (which is equal to an initial conversion price of \$203.50 per share).
-In November 2021, the Company's Board of Directors approved an irrevocable determination requiring the future settlement of the principal amount of the Senior Convertible Notes to be settled in cash.
-We recorded a debt liability associated with the Senior Convertible Notes by determining the fair value of an equivalent debt instrument without a conversion option.
-Using a discount rate of 2.45%, which was determined based on a review of relevant market data, we calculated the debt liability to be \$986 million, indicating a \$14 million discount to be amortized over the expected life of the debt instrument.
-As of December 31, 2021, the debt discount has been fully amortized as a component of interest expense.
-Our off-balance sheet arrangement of the obligation to settle the conversion option under the Senior Convertible Notes is more fully discussed in "Note 5: Debt and Credit Facilities" to our consolidated financial statements in "Part II.
+The notes are convertible based on a conversion rate of 4.9140 per \$1,000 principal amount (which is equal to an initial conversion price of \$203.50 per share), adjusted for dividends declared through the date of settlement.
+We adopted ASU No. 2020-06 on January 1, 2022, using the modified retrospective method of adoption.
+As a result of the adoption of this ASU, the Senior Convertible Notes are accounted as a single liability measured at its amortized cost, given the embedded conversion feature does not require bifurcation and recognition as a derivative.
+Upon adoption of this ASU, amounts previously recognized in additional paid-in capital from the original embedded conversion feature of \$10 million were reclassified to retained earnings.
+Refer to "Note 1: Summary of Accounting Policies" in this "Part II.
 Item 8.
-Financial Statements and Supplementary Data" of this Form 10-K.
+Financial Statements and Supplementary Data" of this Form 10-K for a further discussion regarding the effect of the adoption of ASU 2020-06.